MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-segment-full.png "Add segment")

-If you clicked **Add Segment** then you will need to select whether you want to create a **Static Segment** or a **Dynamic Segment*. ***Dynamic segments*** change with time as data updates, while ***Static segments*** are fixed.
-An example for a case that fits Static segment might be exploring the properties of a specific group of customers (for example from a specific location), properties that are not expected to change with time.
-Segments that are automatically updated with time.
-A case that fits Dynamic segments is for example tracking the impact of a marketing/sales/service activity on a specific group of customers with time (tracking a lift in those KPIs).
+If you clicked **Add Segment** then you will also need to select whether you want to create a **Static Segment** or a **Dynamic Segment** at this point.

 - **Segment creation process**:
-The segment creation process is executed within the **Segment Creation** page:
+The segment creation process is executed within the **Segment Editor Page**:

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment.png "New dynamic segment")

-- **We start by defining the segment's properties**: We will give our segment a name and description, click the first slider (highlighted in blue below) if we wish to change from Dynamic segment to Static segment or vice versa, and click the second slider (highlighted in red below) to activate our segment if it's a dynamic segment (otherwise it will not incorporate new information on our customers as our data is refreshed):
+- **We start by defining the segment's properties**: We will give our segment informative name and description that will help us identifying it in the future when we will have multiple segments.
+Then, if we wish to change the segment's type **from Static to Dynamic or vice versa** we can do that by clicking the slider as shown in red below:

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment-hilites.png "Change segment type")

 - **In step two, we will start creating our first filter**.
-Use the "filter" bar to select an entity.
-Once we selected an entity type, we need to choose the specific attributes we want to group by our customers.
-Note that attributes can have one of three value types: A numerical, a string, or a date.
+Use the "filter" field that is shown above (highlighted in blue) to select an entity.
+Once we selected an entity type, we need to choose the specific attributes by which we wish to filter our customers.
+Note that attributes can have one of four value types: A numerical, a string, a date, or a boolean.
 In the example below, an attribute with a numerical value is used as a filter:

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-numbers.png "Customer group filter")